Frequently Asked Questions (FAQ)

 - The "Document Return Form" signed and dated.

 - The five elements of paperwork per production (deal memos, pay documentation, call sheets, production reports, and crew lists).
+Please make sure documents are organized, are clearly legible, are not folded, are not stapled, and are not inserted into plastic sheets.
+Please highlight your name and call time.

 - Documentation of work within the last six months before your QL application submission.
 In other words, you need at least one recent day of work.
 This is required of all applicants.